We need your help! On Friday, January 31st, 2020, St. Matthews kicked off a fundraising campaign to repair our large church side windows.

 -While the stained glass itself is in good condition, the frames and trims (installed in 1989) are in poor repair.
 Some parts are rotting, some parts are disintegrating.

 -All the exterior trims need to be removed and replaced, and some of the window frames that are starting to rot need to be repaired.
-Then the windows need to be repainted (as well as the exterior of the main church), for a total repair budget of $70,000.
+Then the windows need to be repainted (as well as the exterior of the main church), for a total repair budget of at least $70,000.

 -These repairs are urgent because damage to the stained glass windows could soon occur if the frames and trim become more weathered.
 Such damage could be very difficult and costly to repair, and could even be permanent.